 So where do conservative women fall on the Forbes list?
 The president’s daughter Ivanka came in at number 26 and former U.N.
 Ambassador Nikki Haley went from number 76 in 2017 to obscurity in 2018.
 Forbes’ methodology in selecting candidates for most powerful women is based on influence, money, media presence, and impact.
 So it seems the takeaway from Forbes is that progressive women are out to change the world, and it just may be they are excelling in this area.

-If only it were for the better.We value your comments!
-Please weigh in on our comment section below.
+If only it were for the better.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com